 Everyone likes to feel special.
 By explaining in a sentence or two what you like about their brand you’re not only playing the ego-boosting game, but you’re showing that a) you did your research, and b) you show how you’d be a good fit because your audience probably shares your values and preferences.

-Make sure to prepare an original and genuine pitch for each brand you’re reaching out to.
+Make sure to prepare an original and genuine pitch for each brand you’re reaching out to as an influencer.
 A cold, generic pitch won’t cut it nowadays.
 Go the extra mile and let them know why you’re invested in their brand and the values you share to get their attention.